A large-scale, real-life experiment

 remote sites in the western United States.

-reported for an analysis of United Kingdom monitoring data that
+for an analysis of United Kingdom monitoring data that peak ozone

-peak ozone concentrations declined by about 30% over the past
+concentrations declined by about 30% over the decade of data

-decade, but that there was evidence of an increase in annual
+they analyzed, and they noted that there was evidence of an increase

-mean concentrations of about 0.1 ppb per year.
-Using simulation
+in annual mean concentrations of about 0.1 ppb per year.
+Using

 increased.
-Although the authors hypothesize that this increase
+Although the authors hypothesized that this increase

 may reflect the impact of global increases in background concentrations,